Frequently Asked Questions

 I am an international student.
 When should I send the Certification of Financial Responsibility Form to the UF International Center?
 Can I submit it after an admission is offered?

-It is preferable that the Certification of Financial Responsibility form be sent to the Office of the University Registrar along with your application packet.
+It is preferable that the Certification of Financial Responsibility (CFR) form be sent to the Office of the University Registrar along with your application packet.
 Without this form, the UF International Center cannot determine your eligibility for the student visa (required for your admission), and if approved for admission, you will not be allowed to enroll until the form is received.
+However, if you have a pre-admission commitment for an Assistantship from a faculty member, this may serve as a substitute for the CFR.

 Do I need to take the TSE if I want to apply for a Teaching Assistantship?

-Florida law requires all non-US students who are going to be teaching assistants — even if exempted from the TOEFL requirement — to prove adequate command of the English language.
-Before obtaining a graduate teaching assistantship, the student must submit TSE (Test of Spoken English) or SPEAK (Speaking Proficiency English Assessment Kit) scores that meet the required minimums.
+Florida law requires all non-US students who are going to be Teaching Assistants — even if exempted from the TOEFL requirement — to prove adequate command of the English language.
+Before obtaining a Graduate Teaching Assistantship, the student must submit TSE (Test of Spoken English) or SPEAK (Speaking Proficiency English Assessment Kit) scores that meet the required minimums.
 Students who do not have TSE scores may take the SPEAK Test on the UF campus upon arrival.
 For more information on TSE and SPEAK requirements, click on this link: TSE and SPEAK Testing.
+There is no such requirement for students awarded a Research Assistantship.

 I am an international student with a degree from an American university.
 Can I apply without a TOEFL score?